dongzhuoyao/note/_posts/2020-03-22-semi_supervised_learning.markdown

 ![](/imgs/mean-teacher.png)

+mean squared error (MSE) as our consistency cost function, MSE is better than KL-divergence experimentally.

 Three different noises $$\upeta$$ are considered: The model architecture is a 13-layer convolutional neural network (ConvNet) with three types of noise: random translations and horizontal flips of the input images, Gaussian noise on the input layer, and dropout applied within the network.